Why is Issue Management in SAP projects important?

 No matter how well your project team is performing and you as an SAP Project Manager are managing your project, there will be issues happening that will need to be resolved.

-Well managed SAP project will have less issues and, less sever issues than projects that are poorly managed.
-Issue Management is an important part of every SAP Project and it is expected that an successful SAP Certified Associate Project Manager knows the Issue Management process
+Well managed SAP projects will have fewer issues and, less severe issues than projects that are poorly managed.
+Issue Management is an important part of every SAP Project and it is expected that a successful SAP Project Manager knows the Issue Management process

 How to design your Issue Management Process?

 The Issue management process should be determined and communicated to all project team members at the very start of the project.
 A good Issue management process motivates all project stakeholders to raise issues rather than keeping quiet, and have a well-defined process for evaluating and managing the raised issues which are clearly understood by all stakeholders.

 The Issue log, also referred to as the issue register is the tool that allows you to track, monitor, and manage your issues in s structured way.